matter-labs/zksync-web-era-docs/docs/dev/building-on-zksync/contracts/differences-with-ethereum.md

 The native account abstraction of zkSync and Ethereum's EIP 4337 aim to enhance accounts' flexibility and user experience, but they differ in critical aspects listed below:

 1. **Implementation Level**: zkSync's account abstraction is integrated at the protocol level; however, EIP 4337 avoids the implementation at the protocol level.
-2. **Account Types**: zkSync introduces Smart Contract Accounts and Paymasters as first-class citizens.
+2. **Account Types**: on zkSync Era, smart contract accounts and paymasters are first-class citizens.
 Under the hood, all accounts (even EOAs) behave like smart contract accounts; **all accounts support paymasters**.
-EIP 4337, however, does not support Paymasters for EOAs because Paymaster is only linked to the EntryPoint contract.
-3. **Transaction Processing**: In zkSync, an operator bundles transactions and sends them to the bootloader, the entry point contract, which results in a single mempool and transaction flow.
-In contrast, EIP 4337 introduces Bundlers, nodes that bundle user operations to a dedicated entry point contract, resulting in two separate transaction flows.
+3. **Transaction Processing**: EIP 4337 introduces a separate transaction flow for smart contract accounts, which relies in a separate mempool for user operations, and Bundlers, nodes that bundle user operations and sends them to be processed by the EntryPoint contract, resulting in two separate transaction flows.
+In contrast, on zkSync Era there is a unified mempool for transactions from EOAs and smart contract accounts.
+The Operator bundles transactions from all types of accounts and sends them to the Bootloader (similar to the EntryPoint contract), which results in a single mempool and transaction flow.
+4. **Paymasters support**: zkSync Era allows both EOAs and smart contract accounts to benefit from paymasters thanks to its single transaction flow.
+On the other hand, EIP 4337 does not support paymasters for EOAs because paymasters are only implemented in the new transaction flow for smart contract accounts.

 ## Recommendations